awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_xaxr_dashboard.md

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. Use the boxes by **View data for** to choose the account where the alarm is located\.
+1. At the top of the page, choose the account where the alarm is located\.

 1. In the navigation pane, choose **Alarms**\.